il3ven/twitter-tendermint/readme.md

 curl -X GET "https://rpc.cosmos.network/broadcast_tx_sync?tx=<some data>" -H "accept: application/json"
 ```

-In this project, `<some data>` is divided into parts, `id` and `data`.
-The `id` is a unique id for the transaction.
+In this project, `<some data>` is divided into parts: `id` and `data`.
+The `id` is unique for the transaction.
 The `data` is a JSON object containing information about the transaction.

 #### Structure of transaction data:

-The `msg` contains the tweet that the user wants to broadcast. `publicKey` is derived from the private key and signature is also generated using the private key.
-This generation and signature happens on the browser.
+The `msg` contains the tweet that the user wants to broadcast.
+The `publicKey` is derived from the private key and the signature is also generated using the private key.
+The generation of private key and signature happens on the browser.

 ```ts
 {